stackeduary/JavaRemoteEE22/Terms-and-Summary.md

 ValidationExample:
 - use if-statements to check that only valid inputs are allowed in methods
 - prevents misuse, operator error, negligence

+Information hiding:
+- subclass and superclass have fields with the same name; the subclass hides the superclass's field

+Reference data types vs. primitive data types:
+- 8 primitive data types:
+  - integer
+  - boolean
+  - float
+  - double
+  - char
+  - long
+  - short
+  - byte
+- reference data type:
+  - anything that is not a primitive
+    - object
+      - collections (array, ArrayList, HashMap)
+      - String

+Constructors:
+- parameterized (explicit) constructor vs. no-arguments (implicit) constructor
+  - I was misusing a C++ term it appears: explicit and implicit are terms from C++
+- 3 types of constructors:
+  - parameterized constructor
+    - `ConstructorMethod(dataType1 param1, dataType2 param2, ...)`
+  - no-argument constructor
+    - `ConstructorName()`
+  - default
+    - nothing is even written where the constructor normally is
+  - see https://www.freecodecamp.org/news/default-constructor-in-java/ for another example

+Abstraction:
+- hiding implementation details
+- zoom out so smaller, less significant details aren't visible
+- common phrases:
+  - "abtract away the details"
+  - "level of abstraction"
+- don't need to know *how* it works, just how to use it
+- key tools:
+  - abstract classes and methods
+  - interfaces

+API:
+- application programming interface
+  - one piece of software communicating directly with another without there being a user in the middle facilitating the interaction

+interface (verb):
+- interact with something

+examples of interfaces:
+- GUI, graphical user interface
+- CLI, command line interface